d-oliveros/isomorphine/README.md

 ### RPC Context

-Allowing any API endpoint to be called from the browsers needs a proper validation mechanism to avoid getting exploited easily.
+Allowing any API endpoint to be called from the browser, needs a proper validation mechanism to avoid getting exploited easily.

-When a call to an API endpoint is done from the browser, a special context is passed to the serverside function calls.
+When a call to a server-side function is done from the browser, a special context is passed to the function call.
 The request object `req` and a special `xhr` flag are passed as the function's context.
 You can use this context to validate an incoming request:

 ```js
 // In /models/User/delete.js